This post contains affiliate links. Please read our disclosure policy.

 Recipe FAQs

 Certainly!
 They are on the smaller side since they’re made for hot dogs, but they would make a delicious small sandwich bun.
-You could also try whole grain bagels or whole grain rolls for your sandwiches!
+You could also try fresh milled bagels or dinner rolls with fresh milled flour for your sandwiches!

 The egg wash makes them shiny and golden, but if you prefer a softer crust, skip it or brush with milk instead.
 Give it a try each way and decide how you like them.
 That’s the fun of making your own breads!